TheMonster96/Websocket-Pavons-Arazio/README.md

 **TODO: Implement wss:// on ShellyWSS**

-**TODO: Implement some sort of database or use Shelly Discovery to send the devices to the client**
+**DONE (Shelly Discovery kinda): Implement some sort of database or use Shelly Discovery to send the devices to the client**

+**DONE: Implement logic to dynamically inform connected clients of new Shelly connections or closed connections and then add or remove them from the web page automaically**

-**TODO: Change UI to be somewhat decent**
+**NON CRITICAL TODO: Change UI to be somewhat decent**

 **NON CRITICAL TODO: Change UI to Svelte/Vue.
 Need for a frontend-only server to just call backend APIs**